ikogan/grafana-kiosk/README.md

 # Simple Kiosk for Grafana Dashboards

-Very dump and simple electron app primarily designed to display Grafana dashboards in Kiosk mode and reload the tab when it crashes.
+Very dumb and simple electron app primarily designed to display Grafana dashboards in Kiosk mode and reload the tab when it crashes.